 - Begin a rewarding career with no student debt--in fact, you’ll get paid to attend classes!

-Must be 18 years old and a high school graduate or equivalent.
-Must pass aptitude test, personal interview, and submit an application.
+You must be in good physical condition, able to complete active and strenuous work.
+You must be at least 18-years-old and a high school graduate or equivalent.
+You must pass an aptitude test, complete a personal interview and submit an application.

 K-R-W Plumbing Apprenticeship Committee

-- Achieve a passing score on algebra, arithmetic and reading portions of the Accuplacer test.
-The Accuplacer test is available at Gateway’s Kenosha & Racine campuses and the cost is $15.
-Contact Michelle James, Testing Manager, at (262) 564-2542.
+- Achieve a passing score on the algebra, arithmetic and reading portions of the Accuplacer test, which is available at Gateway’s Kenosha and Racine campuses for $15.
+Contact the Testing Center at 262-564-2542 to schedule an appointment.

-- Once hired by a contractor, you will be notified that you are an apprentice and will sign a contract with the Bureau of Apprenticeship Standards
+- Once hired by a contractor, you’ll be notified that you are an apprentice and will sign a contract with the Bureau of Apprenticeship Standards.

-- Gateway Apprenticeship Department will notify you regarding registration, classes, and books.
+- Once your contract is in place, Gateway’s Apprenticeship Department will communicate with you regarding registration, classes and books.